apache/jackrabbit-site/src/site/markdown/index.md

 #### November 17th, 2016: Apache Jackrabbit Oak 1.0.35 released
 Jackrabbit Oak 1.0.35 is a patch release that contains fixes and improvements over the previous 1.0.x release.
-See the [downloads](downloads.html#oak1.0) page for more details.

 #### November 14th, 2016: Apache Jackrabbit Oak 1.5.13 released
 Jackrabbit Oak 1.5.13 is an unstable release cut directly from trunk,